How to promote your open source project

 - Tell them what the software is, and optionally what it isn’t.

-Do you like hard to use software?
+Do you like hard-to-use software?
 Of course not, as it would be wasting time.
-But often we don’t think like the users of our software, resulting in difficult to use software.
+But often we don’t think like the users of our software.
+This results in the software being difficult to use.
 My biggest lesson was while teaching students, which never heard of my tools before.
 Suddenly you see how first-time users interact with your software, to my surprise.
 Basic routines like extracting files may result in a different outcome.